asinck/tegilbor/README.md

 * The text doesn't always auto-scroll to the bottom when a binding is looked up.

 Notes:

+I'm probably going to change bindings around once I decide which ones are most important and where they should be put so that they're easiest to hit.

 Tegilbor is elvish for writer.
 See http://elf.namegeneratorfun.com/ .